XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 enough to invite abuse, but keeps up if the network stays healthy and active.
 These exact values were chosen experimentally, and can easily change in the future.
+* *Expected ledger size growth and reduction percentages*.
+The growth value of 20% was chosen to allow the limit to grow quickly as load increases, but not so quickly as to allow bad actors to run unrestricted.
+The reduction value of 50% was chosen to cause the limit to drop significantly, but not so drastically that the limit cannot quickly recover if the problem is temporary.
+These exact values were chosen experimentally, and can easily change in the future.
 * *Minimum `lastLedgerMedianFeeLevel`*.
 The value of 500 was chosen to ensure that the first escalated fee was more significant and noticable than what the default would allow.
 This exact value was chosen